kunalbhardwaj2602/kunalbhardwaj2602/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a pre-final year student at Hi-Tech Institute of Engineering and Technology , Ghaziabad.
+I am a final year student at Hi-Tech Institute of Engineering and Technology , Ghaziabad.
 I like exploring tech and building new stuffs.
 You can reach me through LinkedIn.

 Talking about Personal Stuffs: